20475 - EVENT AND MEGA EVENT MANAGEMENT AND CREATIVE INDUSTRIES

 |Continuous assessment||Partial exams||General exam|

 Assessment methods are based on two elements: 1.
-Field project 60% e Final exam 40%
+Field project 50% and 2.
+Final exam 50%.

 - The field project consists of developing an event based project.
 The project must involve several areas from target analysis, creative concept definition and event management planning.
 These areas are presented in detail at the launch of the competition along with the assessment criteria.
-Managers from the company sponsoring the project provides qualitative feedback to all the groups and select a winner.
 This project is used to verify the ability of students to apply the knowledge developed during the course and assess the ability to complete an event and how to present it effectively.
 At their discretion, individual groups may request to integrate the faculty assessment with a peer evaluation (optional).

 - The exam is held in written form.
 It is made up of several short contextualized open-ended questions, which must be disentangled by students, in addition to several open-ended and multiple-choice questions referring to the concepts, models and cases discussed in class.
 The short contextualized open-ended questions are used to assess the ability to apply the knowledge students learn during the course.
 The open-ended and multiple-choice questions are mainly aimed at verifying learning of the analytical and management abilities and their correct comprehension.